Jan Yager

 In 2002, her Invasive Species American Mourning Tiara was chosen for "Tiaras", an exhibition of 200 tiaras at the V&A, and was featured on the back cover of the accompanying book.

 In 2007, Yager was featured in the PBS documentary series "Craft in America: Memory, Landscape, Community".

-Education
+Background

-Jan Yager was born in 1951 in Detroit, Michigan.

-She graduated from Western Michigan University in Kalamazoo, Michigan, earning a B.F.A. in jewelry and metalsmithing in 1974.
+Janice A. Yager was born to Mary Linda (Parrish) Yager and Casper Yager Jr in 1951 in Detroit, Michigan.She graduated from Western Michigan University in Kalamazoo, Michigan, earning a B.F.A. in jewelry and metalsmithing in 1974.

 She later attended the Rhode Island School of Design (RISD), earning an M.F.A. in 1981.